yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/manage-access.md

 showAsideToc: true
 ---

-Invite other users to your cloud so that they can create, manage, and connect to clusters.
+Invite team members to your cloud so that they can create, manage, and connect to clusters.

 You must be signed in as an Admin user to invite other users.